a field guide to the planet - by Damon Ramsey

 Kakaban Island is located between Borneo and Sulawesi, Indonesia.

-It has good coral reef, with a very dramatic drop off; however, at some times of the year it has a floating later of rubbish.
+It has good coral reef, with a very dramatic drop off; however, at some times of the year it has a floating layer of rubbish.

 But it's best feature is the lake, which dominates the centre of the low lying island, and which contains jellyfish.
 This lake is mostly isolated from the surrounding ocean.
 Thus, thousands (millions?) of jellyfish float around safe from open water predators.
 There are at least 4 species of jellyfish in the lake.